justb4/alpumapa.xyz/docs/src/index.md

 ## When is the Workshop?

 For now on demand.

-Info/contact: osm@justobjects.nl and [Ayuntamiento de Ugíjar](https://www.ugijar.es/inicio/).
+See ['when' section](when.md)

 ## Why this Workshop?

 OSM is important for regions
-like the Alpujarra since it can provide much more detail than for example Google Maps, even for navigation/routing.
+like the Alpujarra (and the world in general!) since it can provide much more detail than for example Google Maps, even for navigation/routing.
 See example below.

 ![front](assets/images/routing.jpg)